Athanasius III Dabbas: Life

-Paul Dabbas was born in Damascus in 1647 and studied under the Jesuits.
+Boulos (Paul) Dabbas was born in Damascus in 1647 and studied under the Jesuits.
+His parents were Fadlallah Debbas (1620-1706), a priest, and Mariam Tarazi.
+He was the first of 6 sons.
 He entered in the Mar Saba monastery where at his priestly ordination he took the name of Procopius.
 Later he was appointed superior of a monastery in Bethlehem.
 He later moved to Syria and tried to be appointed bishop of Aleppo, but without success.

 The situation of the hierarchy of the Melkite Church was actually unstable in such a time.
 After the death of Patriarch Macarios III Zaim in 1672, the patriarchal throne was disputed between his nephew, Constantine Zaim, who was elected Patriarch at the age of 20 (or less) under the name of Cyril V Zaim, and Neophytos of Chios, nephew of previous Patriarch Euthymius III of Chios and appointed to such position by the Ecumenical Patriarch Dionysius IV of Constantinople.
 In 1682 Neophytos of Chios, because of his debts, decided to retire, leaving Cyril V Zaim as the only claimant.
 This situation lasted not for long: the next contender of the patriarchal throne was actually Paul Dabbas, supported by the Franciscan friars (who opposed Cyril Zaim, charged of simony) and by his maternal uncle Michael Khayat, very influential with the Sublime Porte.
 In 1685 Michael Khayat succeeded to get from the Ottoman Empire a firman that appointed Paul Dabbas as Patriarch of the Melkite Church.
 Thus on July 5, 1685 Paul Dabbas was consecrated bishop by Leonce of Saidnaya and other two bishops, and he was enthroned as Patriarch with the name of Athanasius III.
 The next nine years were marked by the conflict between him and the previous claiming Patriarch, Cyril V Zaim.

 On April 10, 1687, Athanasius III Dabbas made a Roman Catholic profession of faith, and subsequently on June 16 of the same year the Roman Congregation for the Propagation of the Faith confirmed his Patriarchal election.
 The congratulations of Pope Innocent XI followed on August 10.
 Since this date the Vatican considered him as the legitimate Patriarch of the Melkite Church.